The Little Vampire (TV series): Episodes

-As Helga and Robert have to go to a party, Anton invited Rüdiger to his bedroom.
-Unfortunately, Helga wrenched her ankle and should stay in bed.
+As Helga and Robert have to go to a party, Anton invited Rüdiger to his bedroom, but Helga wrenched her ankle and should stay in bed.
 Rüdiger has a surprise: Anton will learn how to fly.
 Anton is first afraid he will be mutated into a vampire, but Rüdiger explains everyone can fly by using a smelly "flying powder".
 They practise in the bedroom, but Anton throws over some stuff.
 This is heard by Helga who enters the bedroom.
 Rüdiger is able to hide in time.
 Helga finds the cloak worn by Anton.
 He explains the cloak belongs to a friend who came over and forgot to take it with him.
 Vampire hunter Johann Geiermeier moves into his new house (Helga being the real estate agent).
 While he plays the tuba uncle Theodor/Ludwig spies on him.